More about me...

 Auburn University, Bachelor of Fine Arts, Theatre Performance

 Interdependence.
 In context of our profession it is an idea of a scalable network that begins with the individual and expands outward to incorporate the family unit, community, city, region and beyond.
 Connecting the dots is taking a holistic approach to design that takes into account this interconnectedness at every scale.

 When not at work you will find me…

 At the movies, on a bike, or enjoying an excellent meal with friends at any of the many amazing Nashville culinary establishments.

 I bet you didn’t know______ about me

 I was once (for a very short while) a used car salesman.

 My favorite place in Nashville is…

-not sure I can pick ONE.
-Shelby Park, Percy Warner, Ascend Amphitheater, any number of restaurants and music venues, just about anywhere on my bike…still discovering favorite places.
+Not sure I can pick ONE.
+Shelby Park, Percy Warner, Ascend Amphitheatre, any number of restaurants and music venues, just about anywhere on my bike… still discovering favorite places.

 The reason I wanted to become an Architect was…